jisosomppi/log-analysis/Project management/project_plan.md

 ### Project background

 The subject of our multidisciplinary software project is the collection and analysis of log data in a local network.
 The goal is to automate and centralize control, and to create a comprehensive view of security for the uninitiated users.
 We believe the project supports our other courses and the ICT-infrastructure oriented studies.
-Out team is also interested in cyber security, so the project has a direct link to working life and future employment.
+Our team is also interested in cyber security, so the project has a direct link to working life and future employment.

 Our purpose is to create a complete product, that utilizes the Elastic -software stack, for the small and medium sized companies.
 Additionally, the installation and usage of said package is to be  easy and effortless.
 Our additional milestone is to replace some heavy components of the stack with lighter counterparts.
 There is also the potential benefit of creating a package to be sold to companies.